-Breastfeeding Support Group meets every Thursday, except holidays, from 1:30 to 3:00 p.m. in the Dorothy B. Kraft Center, 15 Essex Road, Paramus, NJ.
+Breastfeeding Support Group meets every Thursday, except holidays, from 12:00 to 1:00 p.m. at the The Valley Hospital Center for Family Education located at 140 East Ridgewood Avenue, 3rd Floor North, Paramus, NJ.
 No registration is required and there is no fee.
 An IBCLC facilitates the group.

 Breastfeeding Support Warm Line – 201-447-8722.
 Support by an IBCLC is only a phone call away.

 Mother’s Milk Class – This class is designed for the parents of babies in the Neonatal Intensive Care Unit (NICU) and reviews the benefits of mother’s milk for hospitalized infants.
 The class is offered two mornings per week by an IBCLC.